kernelkit/infix/src/statd/doc/yangerd-design.md

 ### 2.1 Functional Requirements
 - **Real-time Monitoring:** Must subscribe to netlink events for link, address, and neighbor changes.
 Route data is sourced from a streaming ZAPI connection to FRR zebra.
-- **Comprehensive Collection:** Must implement collectors for all 13 supported YANG modules (Phase 1 & 2).
+- **Comprehensive Collection:** Must implement collectors/monitors for all 14 supported YANG modules (13 migrated modules + 1 new module: `infix-services:mdns` migrated from `statd/avahi.c`).
 - **In-Memory Cache:** Maintain a synchronized, pre-serialized JSON tree of all operational state.
 - **IPC Server:** Provide a Unix socket server for concurrent client queries.
 - **Health Reporting:** Expose internal monitor and collector status.